omniscientjs/omniscient/README.md

  - Functional programming for UIs
  - top-down rendering of components (unidirectional data flow)
- - favors immutable data (with Immutable.js)
+ - favours immutable data (with Immutable.js)
  - encourages small, composable components, and shared functionality through mixins
  - Seperation of concern.
 Components only deal with their own piece of data
  - components can only change their own data, via cursors (without knowing where their data resides in the outer immutable data structure)